At what age can babies use jumperoos?

 The best age for babies to use jumperoos depends on your own baby, how well they’re able to hold their head up, how much upper body support they need, and the product you’re using.

-However, we’d say don’t put any baby in a jumperoo before they’re 4 months old – just to be on the safe side.
+However, we’d advise that you don’t put any baby in a jumperoo before they’re 4 months old.

 What’s the best age for babies to use jumperoos?

-Always check the age recommendation for your jumperoo of choice, and make sure you’ve got the right one!
+Always check the age recommendation for your jumperoo of choice, and make sure you’ve got the right one.
 A couple are suitable for 4 months+ while others say not to use until they’re older than 6 months.
+It's really important you follow the manufacturers guidance here and don't rush.
+Jumperoos put babies into a "standing" position before they are able to do this themselves, so it's important you're following safety advice.

-Fisher-Price also has some helpful guidelines for deciding when your baby’s ready:
+Fisher-Price has some helpful guidelines for deciding when your baby’s ready:

 - Your baby should be able to hold their head up unassisted for more than a few minutes